 She is the recipient of fellowships from the Guggenheim Foundation, the New York State Foundation for the Arts, the Ingram Merrill Foundation, and in 1995, she was awarded the prestigious MacArthur Fellowship.

-Lauterbach has taught at Brooklyn College, Columbia, Iowa, Princeton, and at the City College of New York and the CUNY Graduate Center.
+In 2012, she was named the Sherry Distinguished Poet at the University of Chicago.
+Lauterbach has also taught at Brooklyn College, Columbia University, the Iowa Writer's Workshop, Princeton University, the City College of New York, and Yale Graduate School of the Arts where she was a visiting core critic.
 She is currently Schwab Professor of Languages and Literature at Bard College, where she has also been, since 1991, co-chair of writing in the Milton Avery School of the Arts.
-She was also a visiting core critic at the Yale Graduate School of the Arts.

 Vertical, Horizontal (The Seafront Press, 1971)

 The Night Sky: Writings on the Poetics of Experience (Penguin, 2005)

 Collaborations With Artists